steven-joruk/qoi/README.md

 - Add tests for decoding using 3 and 4 channels where the source has the opposite number of channels.
 - Include benchmarks for the C implementation
-- Make integer casts more strict to prevent overflows
 - More tests
-- Fuzzing

 ## Generating test images